StormyDragon/python-flist/README.md

 Python module for F-List

-This requires asyncio which can be installed on python 3.3 or is in the standard library of python 3.4 The module requires autobahn and zope.interface (for some inexplicable reason.)
+This requires python 3.3 with asyncio or is in the standard library of python 3.4 For HTTP requests the aiohttp module is used.

-For HTTP requests the aiohttp module is used.
+The websockets module is used.